ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The profile can be named in the token using the profile claim described in {{profile-claim}}.

+## Format of a Profile Document

+A profile document doesn't have to be in any particular format.
+It may be simple text, something more formal or a combination.

+In some cases CDDL may be created that replaces CDDL in this or other document to express some profile requirements.
+For example, to require the altitude data item in the location claim, CDDL can be written that replicates the location claim with the altitude no longer optional.

 ## List of Profile Issues